 Cai Guo-Qiang: The artist who 'paints' with explosives

 All footage provided by Cai Studio, Studio 33.
+This article was originally published in April 2016.

 While other artists turn to the easel with paint or pastels, Cai Guo-Qiang prefers to make a statement with explosives.